 The SyncServer uses a number services that operate continuously to support its functions.
+Use this page to:

 - View the current state of the services and to turn them on or off. - Enable or disable services from starting automatically when the SyncServer is started. - Run, Reboot, or Halt the SyncServer's operating services and operating system.